-The term Vedanta refers, first, to the Upanishads, those teachings which stand at the “end of the Veda.”
+The term Vedanta refers, first, to the Upanishads, those teachings that stand at the “end of the Veda.”
 But these teachings also stand at the beginning of India’s traditions of philosophical reflection.
 There are several systems of philosophy, called darshanas or “viewpoints.”
 One of them, the most influential, is known specifically as Vedanta.
 Among its most famous advocates is the philosopher Shankara (c. eighth century CE).
 The Upanishads ask, “What is the foundation of all that is?”
 “What is the nature of the soul?”
 “What is the relation of this soul to that foundation?”
 Shankara asserts the identity, or at least “non-duality” of Brahman, the foundational reality, and Atman, the soul.
 The phenomenal universe, he says, is related to the oneness of this Reality as waves are manifest in the sea.

 According to Vedanta, however, the real “answers” to these kinds of questions require not simply book-learning, but deep insight.
 This insight is called jnana.
 It is revolutionary wisdom, turning one’s consciousness toward Brahman.
 It is enlightening, transforming wisdom.
 This alone, they say, is the gateway to the spiritual freedom that is called moksha, liberation.